webdeskart/disable-auto-image-resizing/README.md

 Install and activate the plugin.

 ## Plugin Development
-This WordPress plugin has been developed by[WebDeskArt](https://www.webdeskart.com)
+This WordPress plugin has been developed by [WebDeskArt](https://www.webdeskart.com).

 ## Frequently Asked Questions
 **Q:** Will this plugin break my existing website images?